smattymatty/mathew-storm-site/writing_content/Chapter 13 - The Fracture.md

 She turned to face him.
 "He hasn't been for a while now."
 After playing her role for so long, it felt good to finally be honest.

 "He won't eat.
 Paces his chambers constantly.
-Talks to himself, —or to people who aren't there.
+Talks to himself, -or to people who aren't there.
 The finger-drumming..."
 He demonstrated the pattern unconsciously.
 "It's constant now.
 Day and night."

 "What does he talk about?"